Table of contents

 The only downfall of Woodward’s content comes down to the products he promotes.

-As an expert affiliate marketer, it is very difficult to decipher whether or not the products and tools he promotes are actually decent products.
+As an expert affiliate marketer, it's very difficult to decipher whether or not the products and tools he promotes are actually decent products or he's just marketing them for the affiliate commissions.

 There is no way to tell, truly, if these products are the result of a partnership or sponsorship.